AndreBaltazar8/ablac/docs/subparsers.md

 `parserSourceIdentity(cursor)` plus the expression span for a request namespace that distinguishes otherwise identical imported modules.
 Request and finalizer invariant diagnostics include that identity, namespace, and source span.
+Resolved function and type handles use compilation-wide canonical identities, so a generated adapter can retain a target declared in a relative module or a locked package without depending on a transient per-module declaration index.

 Checkpoint/restoration, explicit-span diagnostics, populated generic substitutions, richer UTF-8 operations, and lazy tokenization remain future API